Logistics Technology: The Unsung Hero of Convenience Commerce

 Keeping Pace With Surging Demand

-Forward-thinking retailers take advantage of combined WMS and e-commerce shipping solutions to keep pace with increasing consumer demand and grow shipping volume.
+Forward-thinking retailers take advantage of combined WMS and e-commerce fulfillment and shipping solutions to keep pace with increasing consumer demand and grow shipping volume.
 By creating a scalable, efficient fulfillment workflow, they are able to increase warehouse productivity through, for example, multi-order picking strategies.

 They also can cost-effectively ship the right items with help from rate shopping capabilities, avoid overselling existing inventory, and deliver shipments on time—entirely independent of order volume spikes or dips.